CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Effect of KL Divergence Direction in

-The instability follows directly from the gradient structure.
-Under forward KL, $\nabla_{\log p_S}\,\mathrm{KL}(p_T\|p_S) = -p_T(v)$: updates are scaled by the teacher's confidence regardless of the student's current state.
-Each refreshed teacher is slightly more length-compressed than the last, so the distributional shock at each refresh grows, explaining the escalating saw-tooth amplitude.
-Under reverse KL, the gradient takes the form $\nabla_\theta\,\mathrm{KL}(p_S\|p_T)=\EE_{v\sim p_S}\!\left[\nabla_\theta\log p_S(v)\,\big(\log p_S(v)-\log p_T(v)+1\big)\right]$, so updates are explicitly weighted by the student's own distribution $p_S$; this provides natural self-regularization.
-Because the student already covers the teacher's high-probability modes, each refresh requires only a small incremental adjustment.
+The contrast follows from the gradient.
+Under forward KL, $\nabla_{\log p_S}\,\mathrm{KL}(p_T\|p_S) = -p_T(v)$, so updates are weighted by the teacher's distribution regardless of the student's current state.
+When the teacher is a stale copy of the student, these updates repeatedly push mass into regions the current student does not cover, and the drift compounds until the policy runs to maximum length.
+Under reverse KL, $\nabla_\theta\,\mathrm{KL}(p_S\|p_T)=\EE_{v\sim p_S}\!\left[\nabla_\theta\log p_S(v)\,\big(\log p_S(v)-\log p_T(v)+1\big)\right]$, so updates are weighted by the student's own distribution $p_S$.
+Because the student already covers the teacher's high-probability modes, each refresh requires only a small adjustment, which keeps training stable.
+JSD inherits enough of this student-weighted gradient to remain stable, but its forward-KL component makes it compress slightly less than pure reverse KL.
+We therefore use reverse KL for all \method experiments.

-\textbf{Reverse KL is the appropriate divergence for iterative on-policy self-distillation.} All OPSDC experiments in this paper use reverse KL accordingly.